 Central Processing Unit – CPU

-Also referred to simply as the processor, the CPU is the main controlling chip in what we consider a PC.
+Also referred to simply as the processor, the CPU is the principal governing chip in what we consider a PC.
 At its core, it executes basic arithmetic, logic, controlling, and I/O (input/output) operations assigned to it by the program.

 In other words, it is a relatively simple piece of electronic circuitry consisting of an arithmetic logic unit (ALU) and a control unit (CU).

-The ALU is in charge of executing arithmetic and logic operations, or Boolean algebra, while the CU fetches data from memory and provides instructions to the ALU.
+The ALU is responsible for executing arithmetic and logic operations, or Boolean algebra, while the CU retrieves data from memory and provides instructions to the ALU.

 Below is a simple illustration of how an OR gate functions.
 When people say that computers are simply ones and zeroes, this is what they mean.